-Excessive high temperatures are predicted Sunday, 6/22 through Wednesday, 6/25, this week.
-Heat indices may reach between 100 and 105 degrees at times.
+Excessive high temperatures are predicted Tuesday, 7/15 through Friday, 7/18, this week.
+In addition to 90+ degree temperatures, very humid conditions may push the heat index up to at least 100 degrees each day.
 Residents are advised to please take proper precautions.
 If you are at risk from the heat, call 860-645-5500 for assistance.

 Landfill and Transfer Station Hours will change on July 1st 2025.
 Please visit the Sanitation page for more information on these changes.